-What to see: Go to a baseball game — it's an experience you won't forget.
+Go to a baseball game — it's an experience you won't forget.
 You can catch the Yomiuri Giants at the Tokyo Dome or the Yakult Swallows at Jingu Stadium, and you can even bring your own bento and beer.

-, the world's first fast food-themed amusement park.
+Where to eat: Try a variety of different ramen noodles at the Shin-Yokohama Raumen Museum, the world's first fast food-themed amusement park.
 It houses branches of nine famous ramen restaurants including Kyushu and Hokkaido.